Matching on Generalized Propensity Scores with Continuous Exposures: Matching Framework

-\textit{Local Measure.} Based on the local balancing condition, covariate balance for a specific exposure level can be defined by zero absolute standardized bias.
-We assess the covariate balance between units having exposure level within the block $[w_i-\delta,w_i+\delta]$ and outside of this block in the matched dataset as
+\textit{Local Measure.} Based on the balancing condition, any exposure block $k$ should, on average, have zero BASB if covariate balance is achieved.
+In practice, we assess the covariate balance between units with exposure levels within the block $\mathbb{W}_k$ and outside of this block in the matched dataset as